ankush91/Coq/README.md

 # Analysis-of-the-Coq-Proof-Management-System
-This repository represents the research work conducted to analyze the principles of the Coq Proof Management System as part of project work (team of 2) for CS 550 (Programming Languages and Theory)
+This repository contains the research work with respect to the core principles of the Coq Proof Management System as part of project work (team of 2) for CS 550 (Programming Languages and Theory) at Drexel Univeristy 2016.
 --

 # Repository Structure